GNOME: GNOME 2

-GNOME 2 was released in June 2002 and was very similar to a conventional desktop interface, featuring a simple desktop in which users could interact with virtual objects, such as windows, icons, and files.
+GNOME 2 was released in June 2002 and was very similar to a conventional desktop interface, featuring a simple desktop in which users could interact with virtual objects such as windows, icons, and files.
 GNOME 2 started out with Sawfish as its default window manager, but later switched to Metacity in GNOME 2.2.
 The handling of windows, applications, and files in GNOME 2 is similar to that of contemporary desktop operating systems.
-In the default configuration of GNOME 2, the desktop has a launcher menu for quick access to installed programs and file locations; open windows may be accessed by a taskbar along the bottom of the screen, and the top-right corner features a notification area for programs to display notices while running in the background.
+In the default configuration of GNOME 2, the desktop has a launcher menu for quick access to installed programs and file locations; open windows may be accessed by a taskbar along the bottom of the screen; and the top-right corner features a notification area for programs to display notices while running in the background.
 However, these features can be moved to almost any position or orientation the user desires, replaced with other functions, or removed altogether.

 As of 2009, GNOME 2 was the default desktop for OpenSolaris.
 The MATE desktop environment is a fork of the GNOME 2 codebase (see Criticism, below.)

 GNOME 3

-In 2008, an increasing discontent among community and developers about the lack of project direction and technical progress prompted the announcement of GNOME 3.0.
+In 2008, an increasing discontent among the community and developers about the lack of project direction and technical progress prompted the announcement of GNOME 3.0.
 Originally, the plan was to make only incremental changes and avoid disruption for users.
 This changed when efforts led to the creation of the GNOME Shell.